albanpuech/Wind-ressources/progress.md

 - add remove climate indices
 - add capacity factor history to the input
 - use data of IE for GB do increase training set size

+09/11/2022
+- Used LWP from other countries to classify LWP
+- Used LWP from neighbours countries to classify LWP
+- Meeting

 ## What to do :
 - Try classification for other countries